 And I also met my current partner after having already been diagnosed with Parkinson's for a couple of years.
 We've been living together for about ten years now.
 He doesn't have Parkinson's, but he has other health problems.
 We can discuss things well and have learned a lot about life together.

 Treatment with medication

 I was referred to the university hospital to make sure the diagnosis was correct and the medication was right.
 I had idiopathic (editorial note: no known cause) Parkinson's.
-At first I took a MAO-B inhibitor and L-Dopa three times a day.
+At first I took an MAO-B inhibitor and L-Dopa three times a day.
 Later on I also started taking a dopamine agonist.
-I noticed that I couldn't concentrate so well anymore when I was taking the medication.
-For example, since I've been taking the medication I have found it difficult to get to the end of a book.
+I noticed that I found it hard to concentrate when I was taking the medication.
+For example, since I've been taking the medication I've found it difficult to get to the end of a book.

 While the effect of the medication was well-balanced throughout the day at first, that changed after about four years.
 I could feel exactly when it started to take effect and when it started to wear off.
-That experience and also discussions in the self-help group motivated me to talk to my doctor more about the medication.
+That experience, and also discussions in the support group, motivated me to talk to my doctor again about the medication.

-Unfortunately I had to change the dopamine agonist after several years because there was a concern that it could be damaging my heart.
+Unfortunately I had to change the dopamine agonist after several years because there were concerns that it could be damaging my heart.
 I was unexpectedly found to have leaking heart valves.
-After changing to a different medication I unfortunately put on about seven kilos.
+After changing to a different medication, I unfortunately put on about seven kilos.

 I decided to have surgery